astronomer/docs/astro/airflow-api.md

 ## Example API Requests

-The following topic contains common examples of Airflow REST API requests that you can run against a Deployment on Astro.
+The following are common examples of Airflow REST API requests that you can run against a Deployment on Astro.

 ### List DAGs